Smoke-Free Communities

 • Providing education about smoking and quit smoking resource.

 These themes were also reflected in the findings of the project’s literature review, survey results, extensive consultations via interviews and focus groups.
-It is clear from the many conversations that the potential future roles of CSOs will focus on long-term culture change to normalise smoke-free lives.
-Specifically, multi-faceted support programs for clients that include education about smoking cessation, increasing health literacy, improving access to health care workers and NRT, and increasing the number of smoking cessation support workers.
+It is clear from the many conversations we had that the potential future roles of community service organisations will focus on long-term culture change to normalise smoke-free lives.
+Specifically, multi-faceted support programs for clients that include education about smoking cessation, increasing health literacy, improving access to health care workers and nicotine replacement therapy, and increasing the number of smoking cessation support workers.

-Building on the foundational work during this first phase of the project, TasCOSS will work with community service organisations in a second phase: a project plan for TasCOSS supporting smoke-free community services is in development to support embedding smoking cessation into the everyday practice of CSOs.
+Building on the foundational work during this first phase of the project, TasCOSS will work with community service organisations in a second phase: a project plan for TasCOSS supporting smoke-free community services is in development to support embedding smoking cessation into the everyday practice of community service organisations.